sharkdp/bat/README.md

   It replaces certain bright colors with 8-bit colors from 16 to 21. **Do not** use this simply because you have a 256-color terminal but are not using base16-shell.

-Although these themes are more restricted, they have two advantages over truecolor themes:
+Although these themes are more restricted, they have three advantages over truecolor themes.
+They:

+- Enjoy maximum compatibility.
+Some terminal utilities do not support more than 3-bit colors.
+- Adapt to terminal theme changes.
+Even for already printed output.
-- They harmonize better with other terminal software using 3-bit or 4-bit colors.
+- Visually harmonize better with other terminal software.
-- When you change your terminal theme, `bat` output already on the screen will update to match.

 ### Output style